How to Start a Taxi Business in Romania: All You Need to Know

 Choosing the Right Business Model

 Deciding on your business model is the first step.
 You can own and manage your fleet or lease vehicles to drivers under your brand.
 Alternatively, you might offer private hire services for specific events or corporate clients.
-Define your goals and resources clearly to determine which model aligns with your vision.
+Another increasingly popular model is the aggregator approach where you build a taxi booking platform and onboard independent driver-partners, similar to how major ride-hailing companies operate.
+This asset-light model reduces capital expenditure while allowing rapid scaling.
+You may also consider offering niche services such as luxury chauffeur rides, tourist day-trip packages, or specialized school/hospital transportation contracts.
+Define your goals and resources clearly to determine which business model aligns best with your vision, your budget, and the specific city or region you plan to serve in Romania.

 Financial Projections and Budgeting